Game studies: Social science

 Game designers Amy Jo Kim and Jane McGonigal have suggested that platforms which leverage the powerful qualities of video games in non-game contexts can maximize learning.
 Known as the gamification of learning, using game elements in non-game contexts extracts the properties of games from within the game context, and applies them to a learning context such as the classroom.

 Another positive aspect of video games is its conducive character towards the involvement of a person in other cultural activities.
 The probability of game playing increases with the consumption of other cultural goods (e.g., listening to music or watching television) or active involvement in artistic activities (e.g., writing or visual arts production).
-Video games by being complementary towards more traditional forms of cultural consumption, inhibit thus value from a cultural perspective.
+Video games, by being complementary to more traditional forms of cultural consumption, exhibit value from a cultural perspective.

 More sociologically-informed research has sought to move away from simplistic ideas of gaming as either 'negative' or 'positive', but rather seeking to understand its role and location in the complexities of everyday life.